How to Select Good Quality Seeds

 Determine Your Planting Needs

 Determining your specific planting needs is the first step in selecting good quality seeds.
-Ask yourself the following questions; this will help you narrow down your options:
+Ask yourself these questions; they’ll help you narrow down your options.

 Check Seed Packets or Catalogs